 5 mm Allen Wrench

-Follow These Steps To Bleed Your SRAM Brakes
+Follow These Steps To Bleed Your Shimano Brakes

 Remove the rear wheel.

-Remove the brake pads using the 2.5 mm allen wrench.
+Remove the bleed fitting screw with the 2.5 mm allen wrench.

 Re-install rear wheel.

 Voila!
-Your SRAM brakes are now bled and ready to shred.
+Your Shimano brakes are now bled and ready to shred!

-Disclaimer: This SRAM brake bleeding guide is for informational purposes only.
+Disclaimer: This Shimano brake bleed guide is for informational purposes only.
 It is not intended as a "Do It Yourself" guide to bike adjustment or maintenance, nor as a substitute for professional advice and service.
 Always have your bike serviced and inspected by a certified bike technician.

 This is evo.
 We are a ski, snowboard, wake, skate, bike, surf and clothing online retailer with physical stores in Seattle, Portland and Denver.
 Our goal is to provide you with great information to make your purchase easy.